Ethben1987/Jobbot/README.md

 100% free to use job search platform.

-AI-powered search across 1100+ job boards including LinkedIn, Indeed, Glassdoor, ZipRecruiter, Monster, Remote.co, AngelList, and more
+AI-powered search across 50000+ job boards including LinkedIn, Indeed, Glassdoor, ZipRecruiter, Monster, Remote.co, AngelList, and more

 Our AI searches these platforms and many more to find the best opportunities for you

-AI-powered search across 1100+ global job boards • Advanced filters • Save searches
+AI-powered search across 50,000+ global job boards • Every country & industry • Advanced filters • Save searches

 i am still tuning it, feel free to use it as per your convienience.